-The City of Alexandria, LA (ATRANS) provides the people of the cities of Alexandria and Pineville with a safe, efficient, environmentally sound, comprehensive, and cost-effective transportation system.
-ATRANS ensures that the quality and level of transportation service is without regard to race, color, or national origin and that there is not a disparate impact on groups protected by Title VI of the Civil Rights Act of 1964 and related statutes and regulations.
+The City of Alexandria, LA (ATRANS) was established to provide the people of the cities of Alexandria and Pineville with a safe, efficient, environmentally sound, comprehensive, and cost-effective transportation system.
+ATRANS ensures that the quality and level of transportation service is provided without regard to race, color, or national origin and that there is not a disparate impact on groups protected by Title VI of the Civil Rights Act of 1964 and related statutes and regulations.